mmakashyn/Report/readme.md

 by our own navbar
 * base.css - changed body to .report-content - see comment below
 * removed subpage_types in ReportPage model to allow our other page types under the Report page.

+### PR 2
+* Executive summary block - wrong assignment, Title should be Text, Description - RichText; was reverse.
+* Removed ActionCallLinkBlock from use, replaced with LinkBlock - it became useless after I modified LinkBlock to include both Page and URL link fields.

 ## Comments and requests for changes: